 Efficient marshaling and demarshalling of user-defined data types.

 Robust federated information repository that allows publishers and subscribers to discover one another, to support registration of participants and creation of topics, and to support publication of built-in topics for meta-data propagation.

 Includes an easy-to-use run-time configuration framework that supports configuration via a combination of files, options, and application programming interfaces.

 Revolutionizing Data Distribution with an Open and Secure DDS

 Watch this 60-minute, on-demand webinar to see how the combination of DDS and modern, industry-standard security features provides a powerful, secure, high-level framework for distributed real-time applications.

 Designing a Distributed Application Using DDS QoS

-In this webinar, OCI Principal Software Engineer, Adam Mitz, and Object Management Group (OMG) explore how an application uses DDS QoS policies to address several non-functional requirements.
+In this webinar, Object Computing Software Engineer, Adam Mitz, and Object Management Group (OMG) explore how an application uses DDS QoS policies to address several non-functional requirements.
 They also cover the trade-offs involved in different design choices involving DDS QoS and other DDS features.